sannalda/isotv/docs/prerequisite.md

 # Prerequisites

-Even though NanoIso is a snakemake pipeline and python based, many of the tools that implemented are available only for linux based operating systems.
+Even though NanoIso is a snakemake pipeline and is python based, many of the tools that implemented are available only for linux based operating systems.

 Most all software requirements are managed by the `conda` package manager and stored in a conda environment.
 However, few tools are not managed in conda and need to be installed seperately.

-## Conda
+## Installing Conda

 Install `conda` as described at [https://conda.io/docs/install/quick.html](https://docs.conda.io/en/latest/miniconda.html)
 ```